friedger/info_tokens/docs/tle-faq.md

 # TLE FAQ

 **What is a TLE?**
-A: An Token Launch Event (TLE) is a launch of the token makret on an exchange.
-Token trading after the launch is available exclusively to the exchange's users.
+A: An Token Listing Event (TLE) is a listing of the token makret on an exchange.
+Token trading after the listing is available exclusively to the exchange's users.
 Token trading on a public exchange will allow anyone who need ThreeFold tokens in order to access ThreeFold Grid's capacity to purchase them.

 **When is the start of the TLE**
 The ThreeFold TLE date will be announced later.
 It depends on some preliminary milestones.